valkey-io/valkey-doc/topics/eval-intro.md

 The Valkey script cache is **always volatile**.
 It isn't considered as a part of the database and is **not persisted**.
-The cache may be cleared when the server restarts, during fail-over when a replica assumes the master role, or explicitly by `SCRIPT FLUSH`.
+The cache may be cleared when the server restarts, during fail-over when a replica assumes the primary role, or explicitly by `SCRIPT FLUSH`.
 That means that cached scripts are ephemeral, and the cache's contents can be lost at any time.

 Applications that use scripts should always call `EVALSHA` to execute them.